Girard and Clemson host Georgia Tech - WTOP News

 Atlanta; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Clemson visits the Georgia Tech Yellow Jackets after Joseph Girard III scored 23 points in Clemson’s 78-77 loss to the NC State Wolfpack.
+BOTTOM LINE: Clemson takes on the Georgia Tech Yellow Jackets after Joseph Girard III scored 23 points in Clemson’s 78-77 loss to the NC State Wolfpack.

-The Yellow Jackets have gone 7-6 at home.
-Georgia Tech is 5-2 in games decided by 3 points or fewer.
+The Yellow Jackets have gone 7-6 in home games.
+Georgia Tech is 2-6 when it has fewer turnovers than its opponents and averages 11.7 turnovers per game.

-The Tigers are 7-7 against ACC opponents.
-Clemson is sixth in the ACC scoring 33.9 points per game in the paint led by PJ Hall averaging 9.7.
+The Tigers are 7-7 in ACC play.
+Clemson ranks seventh in the ACC shooting 35.8% from 3-point range.

-Georgia Tech is shooting 41.7% from the field this season, 0.2 percentage points lower than the 41.9% Clemson allows to opponents.
-Clemson averages 8.4 made 3-pointers per game this season, 1.0 more made shot on average than the 7.4 per game Georgia Tech gives up.
+Georgia Tech averages 70.9 points per game, 1.1 fewer points than the 72.0 Clemson gives up.
+Clemson has shot at a 47.0% clip from the field this season, 5.1 percentage points higher than the 41.9% shooting opponents of Georgia Tech have averaged.

 TOP PERFORMERS: Miles Kelly is scoring 14.7 points per game and averaging 6.0 rebounds for the Yellow Jackets.
 Kyle Sturdivant is averaging 1.8 made 3-pointers over the last 10 games for Georgia Tech.